SBRG/precise-db/README.md

 * metadata.csv: Experimental metadata (e.g. strain descriptions, carbon source etc.) for all 278 conditions in PRECISE
 * gene_info.csv: Descriptive characteristics of genes, including location, operon, and COG group
 * TRN.csv: Known regulator-gene interactions from RegulonDB 10.0
-* S.csv: Gene coefficients for each i-modulon
+* S.csv: Gene coefficients for each iModulon
-* A.csv: Condition-specific activities for each i-modulon
+* A.csv: Condition-specific activities for each iModulon
-* curated_enrichments.csv: Detailed information on i-modulons and their linked regulator(s)
+* curated_enrichments.csv: Detailed information on iModulons and their linked regulator(s)
-* imodulon_gene_names.txt: List of gene names in each i-modulon
+* imodulon_gene_names.txt: List of gene names in each iModulon
-* imodulon_gene_bnumbers.txt: List of genes (as b-numbers) in each i-modulon
+* imodulon_gene_bnumbers.txt: List of genes (as b-numbers) in each iModulon

 ## Scripts
 To generate robust independent components for a dataset, execute the `run_ica.sh` script: